alsalafiyyah/alsalafiyyah.github.io/_posts/salih-ibn-fawzan/2022/2022-02-13-salaf-warn-storytellers.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "The Salaf warned against the story-tellers"
+title: The Salaf warned against the story-tellers
-hijri: "Rajab 12, 1443"
+hijri: '1443-07-12'
-source: "Al-Ajwibah Al-Mufidah p.
-224"
+source: Al-Ajwibah Al-Mufidah p.
+224
 lang: en
-tags: [salih-ibn-fawzan]
+tags:
+- salih-ibn-fawzan
 translation: false
-category: [sects]
+category:
+- sects
-summary: "The Salaf warned against story-tellers since for the most part their intention was to affect people by telling them stories and tales that were not authentic."
+summary: The Salaf warned against story-tellers since for the most part their intention was to affect people by telling them stories and tales that were not authentic.
 muftis:
   shaykh:
   - name: Shaykh Salih Al-Fawzan
     url: /biography/fawzan/
 ---

 ### Question: